There is plenty of history and heritage in South Gloucestershire.

 Dyrham Park is a 17th-century house and ancient deer park managed by the National Trust.
 The house was built by civil servant William Blathwayt and has collections of fine art and porcelain.

-The parkland is full of fine views and trees and can be explored in self-guided walks
+The parkland is full of fine views and trees.
+You can explore the area with guided or self-guided walks

 Ram Hill Colliery